-The Spring Paralegal Certificate Program is scheduled from January 26 through June 3, 2021.
+The Spring 2022 Paralegal Certificate Program is scheduled from January 25 through June 2, 2022.
 Classes will be held on Tuesday and Thursday evenings (with a few Wednesday classes) from 6 pm to 10 pm.
 Three Saturday classes are from 9 am to 4 pm.
 Student textbooks will be distributed by mail delivery.
 For more details about course topics and themes, download our Program Overview (PDF).

 Students wishing to enroll in the program for Fall 2020 must have a laptop or desktop computer (PC or Apple) with the following:

 - Internet Access

 - Internet Browser (Google Chrome is recommended, but most will work)